topheman/snake-pipe-rust/README.md

-  play        Play in the terminal record      Record a party in the terminal replay      Replay a party you recorded in the terminal sock-play   Play and share a party via a socket in realtime sock-watch  Render the party you are sharing through a socket in realtime http-play   Play and share a party through an http server http-watch  Render the party you shared through the http server, in the terminal
+  play        Play in the terminal record      Record a party in the terminal replay      Replay a party you recorded in the terminal file-play   Play and share a party via a shared file in realtime file-watch  Render the party you are sharing through a file in realtime http-play   Play and share a party through an http server http-watch  Render the party you shared through the http server, in the terminal
   </pre>